General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-Therefore a shock-wave solution, which satisfies the Rankine-Hugoniot jump conditions by definition, only requires the metric to be continuous on each side of $\Sigma$ and Lipschitz continuous across $\Sigma$ to satisfy the equivalent statements of Theorems \ref{T1} and \ref{T2}.
-The proofs of these theorems can be found in \cite{JSmoller1994A}.
+Therefore a shock-wave solution, which satisfies the Rankine--Hugoniot jump conditions by definition, only requires the metric to be continuous on each side of $\Sigma$ and Lipschitz continuous across $\Sigma$ to satisfy the equivalent statements of Theorems \ref{T1} and \ref{T2}.
+The proofs of these theorems are given in \cite{ST1994}.